danielsobrado/CCDAK-Exam-Questions/Kafka-Connect/README.md

 - **Transforms**: Modify messages produced by or sent to a connector.
 - **Dead Letter Queue**: Handle connector errors.

+Connectors in Kafka Connect are responsible for breaking down the data copying job into tasks that can be distributed to workers.

 ### 2. Connector Development
 - Connectors are implemented as Java classes that extend either `SourceConnector` or `SinkConnector`.
 - The `taskClass()` method returns the class of the `Task` implementation (`SourceTask` or `SinkTask`).